As the world welcomes Prince George, we take this opportunity to look at six things about the future of the Monarchy, near and distant.

 If Prince Charles died before The Queen then Prince William would become heir to the throne.
-This would mean he would become the next King after The Queen died.
-Whilst heir, he might be made Prince of Wales but would not qualify to become Duke of Cornwall because the Dukedom and Duchy of Cornwall are only automatically assumed by the heir to the throne who is also the eldest son of the Monarch.
+This would mean he would become the next Sovereign after The Queen died.
+Whilst heir in this situation, he may be made Prince of Wales (though perhaps unlikely) but would not qualify to become Duke of Cornwall because the Dukedom of Cornwall is only automatically assumed by the heir to the throne who is also the eldest son of the Monarch.

-It is not true that Prince Andrew would become the next King because he is currently 5th in line to the throne.
-Prince Charles, Prince William, Prince George and Prince Harry would have to be King or die first.
+It is not true that Prince Andrew would become the next King – he is currently 6th in line to the throne.
+Prince Charles, Prince William, Prince George, Princess Charlotte and Prince Harry would have to be Sovereign or die first.

 Will The Duchess of Cornwall and The Duchess of Cambridge ever be Queens?

-Yes, when Prince Charles becomes King, Camilla (known currently as the Duchess of Cornwall) will automatically become Queen Camilla (known more fully as Her Majesty The Queen or just The Queen).
-There is some debate as to whether Camilla might be made Princess Consort instead of being Queen, though this argument has been rejected by many experts who say not only is there no precedent for it, but it would require an act of Parliament, meaning it would be far easier for her to be Queen.
+Yes, when Prince Charles becomes King, Camilla (known currently as the Duchess of Cornwall) will become Queen Camilla (known more fully as Her Majesty The Queen or just The Queen).
+There is some debate as to whether Camilla might be made Princess Consort instead of being Queen, though this argument has been rejected by many experts who say not only is there no precedent for it.

-When Prince William accedes to the throne, his wife Catherine (currently known as the Duchess of Cambridge) would be known as Her Majesty The Queen, The Queen or simply Queen Catherine.
+When Prince William accedes to the throne, his wife Catherine (currently known as the Duchess of Cambridge) would become Her Majesty Queen Catherine.